EdenwareApps/JumpKey/README.md

 - Source priority order.
 - Theme and shortcut assignments.

-## Tags & history (internal analytics)

-JumpKey for YouTube keeps an internal local tag score in `chrome.storage.local` and tracks watched video tags for smarter behavior.
-This storage is used by background scoring and search URL generation (via `getTagStats`, `getTopTags`, and blocking APIs), but tag UI controls were removed from `options.html`.

-Currently, tag/object history is not exposed as a separate panel in the extension UI.

-Related docs: `TAGS_API.md`, `TESTING_TAGS.md`

 ## Popup

 The popup (`popup.html`) lists detected videos/tabs, includes a real-time filter input, and provides quick actions to open a specific tab or pick a random video via the header button.